daplf/PokemonBDSPAutoMusic/README.md

 - `device-height` - The height of your capturing device (e.g., 1080).
 - `game-width` - The width of your game window (e.g., 1920).
 This is optional and it's only relevant when your game window doesn't match the capture device resolution (see [Setting up a Virtual Camera](#setting-up-a-virtual-camera)).
 - `game-height` - The height of your game window (e.g., 1080).
 This is optional and it's only relevant when your game window doesn't match the capture device resolution (see [Setting up a Virtual Camera](#setting-up-a-virtual-camera)).
+- `game-offset-x` - The X offset of your game window (e.g., 100).
+This is optional and it's only relevant when your game window doesn't match the capture device resolution (see [Setting up a Virtual Camera](#setting-up-a-virtual-camera)).
+- `game-offset-y` - The Y offset of your game window (e.g., 100).
+This is optional and it's only relevant when your game window doesn't match the capture device resolution (see [Setting up a Virtual Camera](#setting-up-a-virtual-camera)).
 - `path-to-song-manifest` - The file system path to your song manifest (see [Song Manifest](#song-manifest)).

 ## Setting up a Virtual Camera

 Since you can't use the capture card with multiple apps at the same time, you'll most likely need to set up some kind of virtual camera.
 Streamlabs and OBS support this (although I've only tested it with Streamlabs).
 Streamlabs provides a Virtual Webcam feature (needs to be installed) that allows a virtual camera to be created based on your current scene.
-If your game window doesn't occupy the entire scene (for example, because you also have splits on it), you can use the `-gw` and `-gh` command line options to specify the resolution of the game window inside the scene.
+If your game window doesn't occupy the entire scene (for example, because you also have splits on it), you can use the `-gw`, `-gh`, `-gx` and `-gy` command line options to specify the resolution and location of the game window inside the scene.
 The tool will then resize the templates used for image recongition accordingly.

 Note that this is only needed because you will be recording/streaming your speedrun.
 If you weren't, you could just use the capture card output directly using this tool.